ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 - Grip: 350Z (Z33) from Challenge: Texas
   - For the Sector Shootout event, the 240SX (S13) has a better base score and can be used instead.
 - Drag: Cobalt SS from Challenge: Nevada
-  - This one falls off hard after the first Showdown so the best thing you can expect is usualy 3rd place
+  - This one falls off hard after the first Showdown so the best thing you can expect is usually 3rd place
 - Drift: GTO from Challenge: Autopolis
   - Slightly better than the G35 (V35) as it maintains better speed through drifts
 - Speed: Viper SRT10 from Challenge: Autobahnring